fishishappyandfree/fishishappyandfree.github.io/index.md

 ## Experiment
 ### Dataset
 We carry out the experiments on a private commercial datasetcollected in Chinese.
 This dataset contains three speakers, speaker1, speaker2, speaker3, of which there are 4019, 20257, 8915 records, respectively.
 The total length of the dataset is 30 hours approximately.
 We randomly split 24000 records of speaker1 and speaker2 for training and 276 records for validation.
 We randomly select 30, 100, 300, 500 records from speaker3 as training data respectively.
 Furthermore, the corresponding validation set has 100 records and the corresponding test set has 100 records.
 To understand in detail the comparision, we count the duration of target speaker's speech in four conditions.
-The duration of 30, 100, 300, 500 records are about one minute, four minutes, ten minutes, and 20 minutes respectively.
+The duration of 30, 100, 300, 500 records are about one minute, four minutes, ten minutes, and twenty minutes respectively.

 ### Results